Fingerstyle guitar: Funky approaches

-"Funky fingerstyle" emerged in the mid-2000s, as a style in which the sounds of a full funk or R&B ensemble are emulated on one guitar.
-Uncommon sounds are being discovered thanks to the technical possibilities of various pick-ups, microphones and octave division effects pedals.
+"Funky fingerstyle" emerged in the mid-2000s as a style in which the sounds of a full funk or R&B ensemble are emulated on one guitar.
+Uncommon sounds are being discovered thanks to the technical possibilities of various pick-ups, microphones, and octave division effects pedals.
 Adam Rafferty uses a technique of hip-hop vocal percussion called "human beat box", along with body percussion, while playing contrapuntal fingerstyle pieces.
-Petteri Sariola has several mics on board his guitar and is able to run up to 6 lines from his guitar to a mixing desk, providing a full "band sound" – bass drum, snare, bass, guitar – as an accompaniment to his vocals.
+Petteri Sariola has several microphones on board his guitar and is able to run up to six lines from his guitar to a mixing desk, providing a full "band sound" – bass drum, snare, bass, guitar – as an accompaniment to his vocals.